KPCOFGS/ArcGIS_Map_Copy/README.md

 # ARCGIS_Map_Copy

-**Please note: This project has only been tested on Linux Mint 21.3.**
+**Please note: This project has only been tested on Linux Mint 21.3 and Windows 11.**

 ## Prerequisites